seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Can woman me unto't: where is my son, I pray you?

 **Second Gentleman**
-Madam, he's gone to serve the duke of Florence.
+Madam, he's gone to serve the duke of Florence:
+We met him thitherward; for thence we came,
+And, after some dispatch in hand at court,
+Thither we bend again.

 **HELENA**
 Look on his letter, madam; here's my passport.

-*Reads*
+*\[Reads]*
 When thou canst get the ring upon my finger which
 never shall come off, and show me a child begotten
 of thy body that I am father to, then call me